LeoYin/Semi-parametric-Learning-of-Functional-Point-Process/README.md

  ![image](Figures/F2.png)

  ### Methodology
- Multi-level functional Poisson process model;

  Semi-parametric functional PCA;

  ### Results
- The Figure below shows the estimations of intensity functions of stock buying and selling activities;
+ The Figure below shows the estimations of intensity functions of stock buying (the top figure) and selling (the bottom figure) activities;
  ![image](Figures/F3.png)